 - To understand the effectiveness of the advertising we serve to you.

 - To use data analytics to improve our website, products/services, marketing, customer relationships and experiences.

 Such legitimate interests include the provision of administration and IT services, network security, to prevent fraud, to study how customers use our website and products, to develop them, to grow our business and to inform our marketing strategy.

 What data do you collect from me?

-a.
-Device Data:we may collect data on the type of device or platform (such as a computer or mobile device) used by you to access our website.
-This can include data about the device itself, its operating system, the web-browser type and version you use and your browser language and plug-ins.
-Additional data may be collected when you access our website from a mobile device, for example data relating to your mobile network, device and telephone number.
+- Device Data:we collect data on the type of device or platform (such as a computer or mobile device) used by you to access our website.
+This includes data about the device itself, its operating system, the web-browser type and version you use and your browser language and plug-ins.
+We collect additional data when you access our website from a mobile device, for example data relating to your mobile network.
+This data is collected / stored by Google Analytics.

-c.
-Log data about your visit:use of our website automatically generates data about your unique visit which we may collect.
-This can include uniform resource locators (URLs), data about your internet service provider, the number and timing of clicks to and from our website content; which products you view; page response times, download errors, length of visits to certain pages, page interaction data (such as scrolling, clicks, and mouse-overs), and methods used to browse away from the page and any phone number used to call our customer service number.
+- Log data about your visit:use of our website automatically generates data about your unique visit which we log using a third party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
+This includes data about your internet service provider, the number and timing of clicks to and from our website content; pages viewed; page response times, download errors, length of visits to certain pages, page interaction data (such as scrolling, clicks, and mouse-overs), and methods used to browse away from the page.

 How and why do you use my data?